How to Make Hummingbird Food at Home (Nectar Recipe) | PeckPerk

 Image by Beto from Pixabay

-Most wildlife experts recommend a 1:4 sugar-to-water ratio, meaning one part white sugar mixed with four parts water.
+That means one cup of plain white sugar mixed with four cups of water.
+This ratio is widely used because it closely resembles the natural sugar concentration found in flower nectar.
 This creates a solution with roughly 20 percent sugar by volume.
 Hummingbirds can safely process this concentration.
 Their metabolism is estimated to be up to 77 times faster than that of humans.

 Measuring 1 cup of sugar and 4 cups of water in glass measuring cups for a 1:4 hummingbird nectar recipe on a kitchen counter.